 International Advisory Board:

-Ross Chambers (University of Michigan), Jean Emelina (Université de Nice-Sophia Antipolis), Mary Jean Green (Dartmouth College), Peggy Kamuf (University of Southern California), Françoise Lionnet (UCLA), Toril Moi (Duke University), Colin Nettelbeck (University of Melbourne), Pascal Ory (Université de Paris I), François Rigolot (Princeton University), Jean Sgard (Université de Grenoble)
+Jean Emelina (Université de Nice-Sophia Antipolis), Mary Jean Green (Dartmouth College), Peggy Kamuf (University of Southern California), Françoise Lionnet (UCLA), Toril Moi (Duke University), Colin Nettelbeck (University of Melbourne), Pascal Ory (Université de Paris I), François Rigolot (Princeton University), Jean Sgard (Université de Grenoble)

 We welcome contributions on any aspect of French and francophone literature, language, history and culture.
 Articles may be in either French or English and should not normally exceed 7,000 words.